spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 ```
 If **recv-q** is full, the Zabbix server is overwhelmed and not able to process all incoming traffic from agents or proxies.

 Now it was AE that had the same error above, agent was upgraded.

-Will upgrade the rest of the list also.
+But it came back:

+* Check whats agents that has errors
+* Check other things also

 ## Environment requirements